 All patients are briefly confused when they come out of anesthesia.
-The elderly, especially those with dementia, are at risk of postoperative delirium, which can delay discharge and increase risk of death.
+Older patients, especially those with dementia, are at risk of postoperative delirium, which can delay discharge and increase risk of death.
 Risk of delirium is high when anticholinergics are used.
 These drugs are sometimes used before or during surgery to decrease upper airway secretions, but they should be avoided whenever possible.
 Opioids, given postoperatively, may also cause delirium, as can high doses of H2 blockers.
-The mental status of elderly patients should be assessed frequently during the postoperative period.
+The mental status of older patients should be assessed frequently during the postoperative period.
 If delirium occurs, oxygenation should be assessed, and all nonessential drugs should be stopped.
 Patients should be mobilized as they are able, and any electrolyte or fluid imbalances should be corrected.

 A common cause of postoperative fever is an inflammatory or hypermetabolic response to an operation.
-Other causes include pneumonia, UTIs, wound infections, and DVTs.
+Other causes include pneumonia, urinary tract infection (UTIs), wound infections, and deep venous thromboses (DVTs).
 Additional possibilities are drug-induced fever and infections affecting implantable devices and drains.
 Common causes of fever during the days or weeks after surgery include the so-called "six Ws":

 Urinary retention and constipation are common after surgery.
 Causes include

 Constipation is common and typically secondary to anesthetic drugs, bowel surgery, postoperative immobility, and opioids.
-Constipation is treated by minimizing use of opioids and other constipating drugs, by beginning postoperative ambulation early, and, if patients have not had GI surgery, by giving stimulant laxatives (eg, bisacodyl, senna, cascara).
+Constipation is treated by minimizing use of opioids and other constipating drugs, by beginning postoperative ambulation early, and, if patients have not had gastrointestinal surgery, by giving stimulant laxatives (eg, bisacodyl, senna, cascara).
 Stool softeners (eg, docusate) do not alleviate postoperative constipation.

 Certain types of surgery require additional precautions.
 For example, hip surgery requires that patients be moved and positioned so that the hip does not dislocate.
 Any physician moving such patients for any reason, including auscultating the lungs, must know the positioning protocol to avoid doing harm; often, a nurse is the best instructor.